5 Origins of Dreadlocks in the Rastafari Movement

 The Rastafari practice of wearing dreadlocks as an article of faith is the result of many different influences that converged during the early years of Emperor Haile Selassie's reign.
 What follows is a brief examination of those influences and how they shaped what is now accepted as a dominant practice among adherents of Rastafari.

 1. The Ethiopian Connection

 His Imperial Majesty, Emperor Haile Selassie I, was crowned on November 2nd, 1930.
 At that time, He was given the titles King of Kings, Lord of Lords and Conquering Lion of the Tribe of Judah.
 The flag of Ethiopia during His Majesty's time - green, yellow and red - has a powerful image of the Lion of Judah in the center proudly bearing the banner of His Empire.
-Seeing this, the early Rastafarians came to identify themselves, as followers of His Majesty, with this imagery of the Lion of Judah.
+Seeing this, the early Rastafari came to identify themselves, as followers of His Majesty, with the powerful imagery of the Lion of Judah.

 "The Rastas declared their identification with the lion - in its roar, its hair, its body strength, intelligence and total movements.
 The mane of the lion's hair was compared favorably with the locks of the brethren...
 This identification was made easier by the fact that the Ethiopian monarch had tame lions in his household and that he himself had acquired the title - The Lion of Judah" 2

 But that's only part of the Ethiopian connection to dreadlocks.
 When one visits Ethiopia's ancient holy sites of Lalibela and Axum, the antiquity of their religion becomes clear.
 Traditions dating to the time of Christ and earlier are reminders of the continuity of Ethiopian history from Biblical times until now.